guilherme-oliveira-rocha/Artvison/wp-content/plugins/hummingbird-performance/readme.txt

 ### Asset Optimization

 Did you know that the more files you add to your site’s header, the slower it will load?
-With Hummingbird, you can easily customize the load position of your CSS, JavaScript (defer CSS and Javascript), Google Fonts, and other files to increase your page speed.
+With Hummingbird, you can easily customize the load position of your CSS, JavaScript (defer CSS and Javascript), Fonts, and other files to increase your page speed.

 Quickly reorder, compress, and reposition files with Hummingbird’s minification feature.
-But play carefully – minification is a powerful tool (though if you need it, you can reset any changes you make in one click).
+Reset any changes you make in one click, or use Asset Optimization Safe Mode to test changes before pushing live.

 ### Transfer Data at Top Speed With GZIP